blues/app-accelerators/76-untethered-trailer-chassis-fleet-tracker/README.md

   }
   ```

-  `type` 1 = departed, 2 = arrived. `dwell_h` is the number of hours the trailer sat parked before this departure; it will be 0 for arrival notes. `gps_valid` is 1 when a valid GPS fix was available at detection time, 0 when no fix existed (e.g., on first departure from a freshly installed unit — ignore `lat`/`lon` when `gps_valid` is 0). `lat`, `lon`, and `evt_time` are the GPS coordinates and Unix epoch captured at transition detection time — the wake cycle on which the state change was first observed.
+  `type` 1 = departed, 2 = arrived. `dwell_h` is the number of hours the trailer sat parked before this departure; it will be 0 for arrival notes. `gps_valid` is 1 when a valid GPS fix was available at detection time, 0 when no fix existed (e.g., on first departure from a freshly installed unit, ignore `lat`/`lon` when `gps_valid` is 0). `lat`, `lon`, and `evt_time` are the GPS coordinates and Unix epoch captured at transition detection time — the wake cycle on which the state change was first observed.
 Timestamp accuracy is bounded by `parked_check_mins` for departures and `moving_ping_mins` for arrivals; location is the Notecard's most recent cached fix at detection time.
 These values are stored in the event queue at detection time and preserved across retried deliveries so a note retried on a later wake always carries the original detection-time data, not the post-transition GPS state.

 - **`trailer_location.qo`** — queued every `moving_ping_mins` while rolling; the compact envelope carries the GPS fix embedded by the Notecard.
 Visible on a map in Notehub's device view.
 - **`trailer_heartbeat.qo`** — fired every `heartbeat_hours` while parked.
 Body: